 If you were convicted in court, complete an Alcohol Safety Action Program (ASAP).

-Call 800-634-3077 to schedule your ignition interlock installation.
-Ask about offers and money saving discounts.
+Call LifeSafer Ignition Interlock at 800-634-3077 to schedule your ignition interlock installation.
+Ask about offers and money-saving discounts!
 You will receive proof of installation at your appointment.

 Complete the application for reinstatement here.
 Pass the written and vision tests.
 You may also need to take a road test.